Bodo/Glimt spring upset to send Inter crashing out of Champions League

 After making it three wins in a row in the competition in the first leg against Inter, the Norwegian side named an unchanged starting lineup for the return fixture.

-On what turned into a relatively comfortable evening for the Norwegian side, they rarely looked in danger of missing out on a first Champions League last-16 appearance as they became the first Norwegian side to advance from a knockout tie in the competition.
+It turned into a relatively comfortable evening for the visitors, who rarely looked in danger of missing out on a first Champions League last-16 appearance as they became the first Norwegian side to advance from a knockout tie in the competition.

+"Look at that amazing group.
+It's surreal and insanely cool, I don't know what to say," goalscorer Evjen said, while team captain Patrick Berg added that it was "the biggest thing I've experienced in the course of my career."

 INTER DOMINATE EARLY STAGES